j-marek/elastic-beanstalk/project-2/README.md

-# Dockerized Flask App with RDS Database
+# Dockerized Flask App

-This project demonstrates how to deploy a containerized Flask application with an RDS database using the Elastic Beanstalk CLI.
+This project demonstrates how to deploy a containerized Flask application using the Elastic Beanstalk CLI.

 ## Prerequisites